 - and an "enhanced" graph (scheme) browser.

-Refer to the following publications for further info about GRAS, PROGRES,
+Refer to the following publications for further info about GRAS, PROGRES, and related topics:

 /BL85/ Brandes, Lewerentz: A Non-Standard Data Base System within